⚠️Note: This feature is currently not available for one-time events.

 The total stream time remaining displayed on this page indicates how long you can have automatic captions active for the duration of your paid membership.
 The amount granted to you will be refreshed upon membership renewal.

 💡Tip: You can toggle Auto CC on and off while your event is live.
 To conserve caption time allowance, consider toggling it off if there will be long periods of no dialogue during your event.

-A Premium membership includes 2 hours of automatic captioning per year.
+Premium membership includes 2 hours of automatic captioning per year.
+If the live stream overflows from the stipulated timeframe, rather than stopping their auto-captions mid-stream at 2 hours, Vimeo allows its Premium users to continue showing auto cc for the duration of that particular stream.
 Enterprise members are granted 30 hours of captioning time.
 Any Enterprise members needing more time should contact their account manager for more options.

 If you surpass your limit mid-stream, captions will continue to display until you end your stream.
 After that, you will no longer be able to use automatic closed captions until your membership renews.
 If you would like to add more hours of automatic captioning to your Premium membership, contact our team to learn about our Enterprise offerings.